Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: BES 311

 Introduces major concepts of ecology and relates these concepts to current environmental issues.
 Topics include the relationship between organisms and the physical environment, evolutionary processes, the structure and function of ecosystems, population biology, forest management, pesticide use, and global warming.
-Prerequisite: B BIO 180.
+Recommended: B BIO 180 or BIOL 180.

 View course details in MyPlan: BES 312

 Introduces students to methods used in the analysis of ecological systems and their processes.
 Employs data analysis tools, graphic presentation, and scientific writing in the presentation of results from laboratory and field studies.
 Includes lectures, laboratory work, and field investigations.
-Prerequisite: BES 312.
+Prerequisite: BES 312 or BIS 390

 View course details in MyPlan: BES 316

-BES 362 Introduction to Restoration Ecology (5) I&S/NW
+BES 362 Introduction to Restoration Ecology (5) SSc/NSc

 Introduces ecological restoration of damaged ecosystems.
 Develops a broad understanding of restoration ecology, including diverse ecological aspects of the practice of restoration, conceptual and philosophical issues underlying the field, and social and political factors that influence restoration outcomes.
 Includes field work, lectures, readings, and discussion.